-The Stanford Solar Car Project (SSCP) is America’s top solar car team, and the best undergraduate team in the world.
+The Stanford Solar Car Project (SSCP) is one of America’s top solar car teams, and the best undergraduate team in the world.
 The project began in 1989 as an entirely student-run, non-profit organization fueled by its members’ passion for environmentally-minded technology.
 The team designs, builds, tests, and races solar-powered vehicles as part of a global initiative called the World Solar Challenge, a 2000-mile solar trek across the Australian Outback.

 As an academic effort, the project provides a unique opportunity for Stanford students to gain valuable hands-on engineering and business experience in raising community awareness of the power of solar energy and the increasing need for lighter, more aerodynamic, and more efficient vehicles.
 The team operates on a two-year project cycle that becomes more than another extracurricular activity.
 Students on the team balance their involvement with work and academics, but always remain dedicated to the collective effort of building from the conceptual to the racing phase one of the world’ most efficient vehicles.